Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Driven Spin Chain

 Let us first focus on smaller $\tau$ values $\tau \lesssim 2$: we observe that the magnitude of the gap widths increases over 4-5 orders of magnitude in this $\tau$ window.
 As the system size increases gaps at increasingly small values of $\tau$ appear as the spectrum now contains states with the corresponding frequency difference.
 For the larger system sizes some of these gaps are limited by the resolution resulting in blob like structures, which we color light gray.
 Furthermore, the magnitude at fixed $\tau$ remains roughly constant unless it is would be larger than the mean level spacing, which then acts as a cutoff for the magnitude of the gaps.
 We color the region where this is the case in darker gray.

 Finally, on a technical note, there seem to be some crossings with a magnitude and energy transfer that do not fit the overall picture.
 These occur for two reasons: first the algorithm as outlined in the previous section is very sensitive even to small wiggles between the distance of adjacent levels and therefore detects some "ghost" crossings even between levels that seem to evolve mostly straight.
 Since these "ghost" crossings are not accompanied by an actual swap of two states, these cause the ordering of switched levels during the algorithm to become inaccurate after a while.
 For a further discussion and illustration of the wrong order introduced by "ghost" crossings see Appendix~\ref{app: ye}.
 As a second reason, it turns out that many of the seemingly wrong crossings at $\tau \approx \pi$ are actually genuine crossings with a switching.
-The non-fitting magnitude and energy transfer here, result from the fact that levels originating at $\tau=\pi$ cross within the same subspace (take the two subspaces in Fig.~\ref{fig:angles_colored} as an example) and therefore have very similar energies.
+The non-fitting magnitude and energy transfer here result from the fact, that levels originating at $\tau=\pi$ cross within the same subspace (take the two subspaces in Fig.~\ref{fig:angles_colored} as an example) and therefore have very similar energies.
 In principle one could correct for those by including some sort of curvature check in the algorithm to determine if a switching really took place or by simply discarding crossings where magnitude and energy transfer do not fit together.
-However, we found no noticeable effect of the non-fitting crossings, since they have a small energy transfer and there are relatively few of them (compared to ''standar'' crossings).
-Therefore, we move forward using the most straightforward outline of the algorithm.
-Though, looking at the obtained transfers the overall effect seems to be negligible before the random matrix ensemble region is reached.
+However, we found no noticeable effect of the non-fitting crossings, since they have a small energy transfer and there are relatively few of them (compared to "standard" crossings).
+Therefore, we move forward using the most straightforward scheme of the algorithm.